irahv/Genetic-Algorithm/Documentation/read_me.md

    - It is assumed that the population size remains constant across all generations.
 Each generation will contain an equal number of individuals, ensuring consistency in the evolutionary process.

-2. **Crossover and Mutation Based on Hyperparameters**:
+2. **Crossover and Mutation Based on Hyper parameters**:
-   - The rates of crossover (Pc) and mutation (Pm) are determined by the respective hyperparameters.
+   - The rates of crossover (Pc) and mutation (Pm) are determined by the respective hyper parameters.
 These values control the probability of these operations being applied during the evolutionary process:
      - **Crossover (Pc)**: This defines the probability that two parent individuals will undergo crossover to create offspring.
      - **Mutation (Pm)**: This defines the probability of introducing random mutations to an individual during the evolution.